ghildiyal-ashutosh/CS6200---Information-Retrieval---Final-Project/report.md

 We used two approaches of query expansion.
 Both synonyms and derivants result in decrease of performance.
 Synonyms has a worse impact on the results than Derivants.
 By observing expanded queries, we can see that the synonym API includes too many similar terms, some of which may be irrelevant.
 For example, it expands "selection" into 7 terms including "option", "survival", "pick", and "choice".
 Besides spicies evolution related topic, "selection" and "survival" are not even synonyms.
 The derivants is less "aggresive" when expanse queries since it only include derivants of terms.
 Also, the decrese is nonsignificant, so it is difficult to tell which method is better.

 In our case, stopping also decreases the performance in both precision and reciprocal rank.

+Other evaluation reports including precision at rank 5 and 20, precision and recall of every query at every rank, can be found in directory "evaluation".

 ## Conclusions and Outlook
 Relevance information can improve performance of search engines a lot.
 However these data are usually not available, so we also need to focus on other improvements for search engines.